 You can connect your Sharesight account with most brokers, so that trades are automatically imported.
 It saves much wasted time and headaches, so you can focus on other things.
 That’s why you’ll see my affiliate link around this site, and on my recommendations page.
 It’s something I use, enjoy, and would recommend regardless.

 So there’s no reason to avoid ETFs because of their complicated tax statements.

 The more I talk to people about investing in shares, the more obvious it is that our psychology and emotions account for 90% of our results (because that determines our behaviour).
 Knowledge is really only about 10% of the equation.

 With that in mind, if you (or someone you know) is struggling to get comfortable with long term sharemarket investing, because they’re a newbie or maybe a religious property investor, direct them to this post.
 It should calm many of their fears.

 Well, that’s the latest peek into what’s happening with our investments.
 It’s hard to believe how strongly the sharemarket has recovered in recent months.
 And while I’m not waiting for it, there will be another wobble at some point.

 Either way, I’ll be investing every single month – rain, hail or shine!

 How have your investments fared in 2020?
 What have you been investing in?
 Let me know in the comments below…

 Note: Since I use both, I’ve signed up this blog as an affiliate for Plenti and Sharesight.
-If you decide to sign up using the links provided, this blog may receive payment for referring you.
+If you decide to sign up using the links provided, this blog may earn a referral fee.
 I never recommend anything I don’t use myself or genuinely approve of.